knowspace-ai/www/content/english/_index.md

   - title: "Discover the Key Features Of Knowspace"
     image: "/images/service-2.png"
-    content: "Elopement is one of the scariest and most disruptive events which happen in Assisted Living Facilities.
-Risks to residents, staff and the facility can be catastrophic.
-Residents, even if they do not leave the building, are subject to falls, failure to maintain medication and other physical and mental illnesses."
+    content: "Elopement is one of the scariest and most disruptive events which can happen in an Assisted Living Facility.
+Risks to residents, staff and the facility can be catastrophic and expensive."
     bulletpoints:
-      - "It is difficult to address daily Resident needs, how can you possibly consider “potential risk” of elopement in a meaningful way."
+      - "Knowspace addresses daily Resident needs while limiting the \"potential risk\" of elopement in a quantifiable way."
-      - "Avoid expensive campus wide systems with cameras, sensors, and alerts which you cannot afford."
+      - "Knowspace uses the latest, reliable technology avoiding expensive campus wide systems with cameras and alerts."
-      - "Tried and failed to harness the _find my phone_ features of smart phones, which help but rely on compliance by the resident"
+      - "Knowspace offers multiple device options that are used in everyday life, creating a proactive approach to elopement and predictive resident care."
     button:
       enable: true
       label: "Schedule a demo"